JanRland/GUESSPY/README.md

    * Scipy Version 1.11.4

 ## Usage
-If you are just interested in the calibrated score you have to provide the true classes (*y_classes*) and the machine learning scores (*x_scores*) to the GUESSPy class.
-If you want to see the analytical steps, set the verbose tag to *True*.
-You can then let the class calculate the calibrated score of an unknown score *x_i*.
-You always have to specify the number of bins *N* to be used for the analysis.
+If you're only interested in obtaining the calibrated score, you need to supply the true classes (*y_classes*) and the machine learning scores (*x_scores*) to the GUESSPy class.
+To view the analytical steps, set the *verbose* tag to True.
+After that, you can have the class calculate the calibrated score for an unknown score *x_i*.
+Remember to always specify the number of bins *N* for the analysis.

 ```
 from GUESSPy import GUESSPy